Waning Crescent on

 Moon before descending node

-12 days after ascending node on 6 February 2020 at 08:59 in ♋ Cancer.
-The Moon is located north of the ecliptic over the following day, until the lunar orbit crosses from North to South in descending node on 19 February 2020 at 00:12 in ♑ Capricorn.
+12 days after ascending node on 6 February 2020 at 08:59 in ♋ Cancer the Moon is positioned north of the ecliptic over the following day until the lunar crosses the ecliptic again from North to South in descending node on 19 February 2020 at 00:12 in ♑ Capricorn.

 Moon before southern standstill

-11 days since the previous standstill on 6 February 2020 at 16:10 in ♋ Cancer when the Moon has reached North declination of ∠23.268°, the lunar orbit is extending southward over the next day to face maximum declination of ∠-23.319° at the point of next southern standstill on 19 February 2020 at 08:58 in ♑ Capricorn.
+11 days since the last northern standstill on 6 February 2020 at 16:10 in ♋ Cancer when the Moon has reached North declination of ∠23.268° the lunar orbit is extending southward over the next day to face maximum declination of ∠-23.319° at the point of next southern standstill on 19 February 2020 at 08:58 in ♑ Capricorn.

 Syzygy in 5 days